rlondner/mongodb-3.6-hols/json-schemas/HOL-PART3.md

                     minItems: 1, // each recipe must have at least one ingredient
                     items: {
                         bsonType: ["object"],
-                        required: ["quantity", "measurement", "ingredient"],
+                        required: ["quantity", "measurement", "ingredient_name"],
                         additionalProperties: false,
-                        description: "'ingredients' must contain the stated fields.",
+                        description: "'ingredients' must contain the stated fields",
                         properties: {
                             quantity: {
                             bsonType: ["double", "decimal"],
                             description: "'quantity' is required and is of double or decimal type" },
                         measurement: {
                             enum: ["tsp", "Tbsp", "cup", "ounce", "pound",  "each"],
-                        description: "'measure' is required and can only be one of the given enum values" },
+                            description: "'measurement' is required and can only be one of the given enum values" },
-                        ingredient: {
+                        ingredient_name: {
                             bsonType: "string",
                             description: "'ingredient_name' is required and is a string" },
                         format: {
                             bsonType: "string",
                             description: "'format' is an optional field of type string" }
                         }
                     }